 My name is Tripp, and I pretty much grew up at Augusta National, home of the Masters, and have spent many of my days behind the scenes on those hallowed grounds.
 If you are fortunate enough to have tickets in hand, be they practice rounds or daily badges, then here are a few MUST DOs that will make your Masters experience as unforgettable as your wedding day, the birth of your first child, the memory of your first kiss.
 This is my 40th Masters in a row, and I can’t wait to share my inside nuggets of navigation with you.
-I so wish I could be there with you as your tour guide, but since I can’t, these little tidbits should suffice, at least I hope so.
+I so wish I could be there with you as your tour guide, but since I can’t, these little tidbits should suffice.
 Might I recommend printing this guide and taking it with you when you go?
 If so, let’s rock and roll.
 No one knows the Nash like I do!

 2. Don’t be a rookie and enter through the main gate, which is Gate 6, near Washington Road.
-Yes, there is the new State of the Art practice facility along the entry way—and it’s unlike any other practice facility in the world.
+Yes, there is the State of the Art practice facility along the entry way—and it’s unlike any other practice facility in the world.
 It is also the reason the main entrance off Washington Road is no longer open to the public.
-That new facility is over 20 million dollars worth of grass and trees and sand, and since most golf courses don’t cost half that to build, it’s definitely worth a look.
-Heck, it’s worth 2 looks.
+That facility is over 20 million dollars worth of grass, trees and sand, and since most golf courses don’t cost half that to build, it’s definitely worth a look.
+Heck, it’s worth two looks.
 But go back later to check out this 8th wonder of the world, and when you do, notice the greens the players are hitting into.
 They are exact replicas of the ones on the course!
 This is a wonderful, and I mean a wonderful place to watch the players hone their game.
-But, believe it or not, it is only used twice a year: The Jamboree—aka the Opening Party—and The Masters.
+Believe it or not, it is only used twice a year: The Jamboree—aka the Opening Party—and The Masters.
 How wild is that!
 I also like to spend time on the East Practice Tee, opposite the old practice to the right of Magnolia Lane, to watch the players work on their short game.
 It’s seldom ever crowded, as most folks don’t know it is even there.

 4. After you’ve spent your mortgage on shirts and hats, make sure you check your goodies at the check-stand just to the right of the pro shop.
 You don’t want to lug all that stuff around the golf course.
 And if you want to ship it home, they can make that happen.
-Trust me—that Bobby Jones mercerized cotton golf shirt and Tervis Tumbler is a lot heavier than it looks, especially when you’re trying to navigate 4 beers and a BBQ sandwich!
+Trust me—that Bobby Jones mercerized cotton golf shirt and Tervis Tumbler is a lot heavier than it looks, especially when you’re trying to navigate four beers and a BBQ sandwich!

 5. Which brings me to perhaps my favorite Masters tradition: THE FOOD.
 But before we get into one of my favorite subjects, I want to point out that the main concession stand (the one that sits about a hundred yards to the right of the main scoreboard) now sits where the original caddy house used to be.
 Sadly, the old caddy yard is the ghost of Christmas past, but I would like to share with you a story from the book that shines a little light on how much fun we had in that old cinder block building.
 Remind me to tell it to you over a frosty one, if we ever get a chance to meet.